takattowo/takattowo.github.io/README.md

-This is a patcher support patching stuffs for FreeStyle 2: Street Basket Ball game.
+takattoFS2 patcher is a cutie patcher to customize the game FreeStyle 2: Street BasketBall~ It is also called as FS2 patcher or takatto patcher!

 You can find and manually install some patches by your own, or use the patcher~

 Disclaimer:
 >takattoFS2 Patcher is not an open source project.
-I use GitHub as an open data storage (xD) for users to see and download what i am working on it.
+I use GitHub as an open data storage (hehe) for users to see and download what i am working on it.
 # takattowo.github.io